FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 ## Robustness of Secret Random Number in ECDSA

-As both FC-BGP and BGPsec use ECDSA, the content of Robustness of Secret Random Number in ECDSA defined in {{Section 7.8. of RFC8205}} applies here.
+As both FC-BGP and BGPsec use ECDSA, the content of Robustness of Secret Random Number in ECDSA defined in {{Section 7.8 of RFC8205}} applies here.

 <!-- TODO: check and rewrite the following parts copied from BGPsec -->

 ## Incremental/Partial Deployment Considerations {#comparison}

-The core difference between FC-BGP and BGPsec is that BGPsec is a path-level authentication approach whereas FC-BGP is a pathlet-driven authentication approach.
+The core difference between FC-BGP and BGPsec is that BGPsec is a path-level authentication approach, whereas FC-BGP is a pathlet-driven authentication approach.

 In design, FC-BGP does not modify the AS_PATH attribute.
-It defines a new transitive path attribute to transport the FC segments so that the legacy ASs can forward this attribute to its peers.
-Thus, FC-BGP is natively compatible with the BGP and supports partial deployment.
-It differs from BGPsec which replaces the AS_PATH attribute with a new Secure_Path information of BGPsec_Path attribute.
+It defines a new transitive path attribute to transport the FC segments so that the legacy ASs can forward this attribute to their peers.
+Thus, FC-BGP is natively compatible with BGP and supports partial deployment.
+It differs from BGPsec, which replaces the AS_PATH attribute with a new Secure_Path information of the BGPsec_Path attribute.

 As for incremental/partial deployment considerations, in Section 5.1.1 of {{FC-ARXIV}}, we have proved that the adversary cannot forge a valid AS path when FC-BGP is universally deployed.
-Section 5.1.2 of {{FC-ARXIV}} analyzes the benefits of FC-BGP in case of partial deployment.
+Section 5.1.2 of {{FC-ARXIV}} analyzes the benefits of FC-BGP in the case of partial deployment.
 The results show that FC-BGP provides more benefits than BGPsec in partial deployment.
 As a result, attackers are forced to pretend to be at least two hops away from the destination AS, which reduces the probability of successful path hijacks.

 ## Co-existence with BGPsec {#coexist_bgpsec}